sandeepverana/Postgresql/Postgres-practise.md

 What is gin_trgm_ops?
 This option tells Postgres to index using trigrams over our selected columns.
-A trigram is a data structure that hold 3 letters of a word.
+A trigram is a data structure that holds 3 letters of a word.
 Essentially, Postgres will break down each text column down into trigrams and use that in the index when we search against it.